enegrini/Applications-of-No-Collision-Transportation-Maps-in-Manifold-Learning/README.md

 # Applications of No-Collision Transportation Maps in Manifold Learning
 This repository provides the main code to implement the no-collison map algorithm from the paper "E. Negrini, L. Nurbekyan, Applications of No-Collision Transportation Maps in Manifold Learning."  <br />
  <br />
-The code is organized as follows: <br />
+The code is contained in the code folder and organized as follows: <br />
 ### Functions folder: <br />
 contains the main functions to implement no-collision maps and the other methods we compare with. <br />
  <br />